 Keep chemicals away: Your car’s antifreeze tastes sweet to pets, but it can be deadly if they swallow it.
 So clean up any spills right away and keep containers of the chemical out of pets’ reach.
 Ice melt and salt can dry out the pads on your dog’s paws, which makes them more likely to get cracked and irritated.
 Wipe his paws clean after every walk.

 Give extra helpings: If your dog spends a lot of time exercising outside in the cold, he’ll burn more calories and may need a little extra food to help him refuel.
 Ask your vet if you should add a little more to his bowl in the colder months.
 It may help to give him several small meals throughout the day instead of one large one.

 Take care of sensitive skin: Just like your skin, your dog’s skin gets drier, itchier, and flakier in the winter.
 Don’t bathe him as often as you do in the summer -- that strips away his coat’s natural oils.
 When you do get him into the tub, use a moisturizing shampoo.

 Recheck his collar, tag, and chip: It’s easier for dogs to get lost in the winter than at other times of the year.
 If he gets away from you, piles of snow and ice can cover up the familiar scents he would normally use to find his way back home.
-So make sure his collar is secure, his tag information is up to date and, if he has a microchip, that the registration for that is current.
+So make sure his collar is secure, his tag information is up to date and, if he has a microchip, make sure the registration for that is current.